 Photos: Top: Bamford Edge, looking to Win Hill to the left, Lockerbrook in the middle, and Cut Gate way out behind Derwent Edge on the right.
 The woods photos are of a new track on Win Hill with jumps and incredible berms, my front tyre after being sliced by a rock at the bottom of Win Hill on the way to Hope, and in the photo of the sky the black splodge is the famous Red Bearded Vulture, who overshot mainland Europe to spend some time in the Peaks - he knows!

-While absolutely flying down the Cat Gate descent to Langsett reservoir after 8pm, on my twentieth descent of the day, 15 hours after I’d ridden BHDH with a headlight before sunrise, I was buzzing.
-I felt like a total boss for having come this far and still able to give it my all - completing the Cut Gate loop in two hours, returning to Slippery Stones at 9.30, just before dark and in time for the rain.
+While absolutely flying down the Cat Gate descent to Langsett reservoir after 8pm, on my twentieth descent of the day, 15 hours after I’d ridden BHDH with a headlight before sunrise, I was buzzing; on a high from having come this far and still able to give it my all - completing the Cut Gate loop in a speedy two hours, returning to Slippery Stones at 9.30, just before dark and in time for clouds to piss on my bonfire.

 At midnight, 19 hours in, soaked from heavy rain, exhausted, barely able to see the rocks in front of me or the edge to one side due to fog, and violently shaken by gusts, it was difficult not to question why I'd stuck to my plan of returning via Stanage North - the most exposed and technical way back from Ladybower to Redmires.
 I could have just easily gone home on the road, but I wanted to do it right - staying off road as much as possible.

 By this point my legs and hands were really hurting and I was emotionally transient - laughing one moment, angry the next, but mostly just vacant; concentrating only on what was in front of me and blanking out everything else.
-As long as I kept moving, no matter how slow, I’d make it back.
+I felt indifferent towards what I had accomplished and just wanted to be home.